gmlove/DroidIncUpdate/readme.md

 │   │   ├── libdemo.so                 // your compiled `.so` file
 │   └── res                            // root directory of all of your resource files need to be updated

 4. Use `client/tools/zip_update.py` to generate a version of all your resource files and `.so` files.
+You may need to change the `INCUPDATE_DATA_DIR` setting in the `client/tools/env.py` file.

 5. Build your project into an apk.
 This apk actually supports incremental updating now.